 See the curriculum and degree requirements for the MS in Communicative Sciences and Disorders.

-The optional Bilingual Extension Program (BEP) prepares students to provide culturally and linguistically responsive services to emerging bilingual children and adolescents, as mandated by New York State Education Department.
-Students in the MS Curriculum who wish to complete the BEP take two required electives in CSD and enroll in 7 additional credits of required specialized courses in the Dept. of Teaching and Learning.
+The optional Bilingual Extension Track (BET) prepares students to provide culturally and linguistically responsive services to emerging bilingual children and adolescents, as mandated by New York State Education Department.
+The BE Track will cover required areas of knowledge in multilingualism, equity, and social justice as required by NYS Education Department.
 Students also complete supervised bilingual and multilingual clinical experiences.
 There is no minimum language proficiency requirement for admission into this program.
+Information for applying to the BET can be found on this webpage.

 WITHOUT BILINGUAL EXTENSION: